-I. Cash and cash equivalents
+k.
+Cash and cash equivalents

 Cash and cash equivalents include cash and term deposits with an original maturity of three months or less.
+As at March 31, 2015 and 2014, the entire cash and cash equivalents balance consists of cash only.

-m.
-Loss per share
+I. Loss per share